 [More on Q-angle]

-It transmits tensile forces generated by the quadriceps to the patellar tendon and increases lever arm of the extensor mechanism.
+It transmits tensile forces generated by the quadriceps to the patellar tendon and increases the lever arm of the extensor mechanism.
 Removal of patella decreases extension force by 30%.

 Forces acting on patella are